crankycyclops/trogdor-pp/src/php7/trogdord/README.md

 ### Retrieving Status Code Returned After the Last Request

 Every time a request is made to an instance of trogdord, a status code is returned as part of the server's response.
-Whatever this status code is, the public read-only property `$status` gets set to it so that you can check it if necessary.
-This allows for additional insight.
+Whatever this status code is will be stored in the public read-only property `$status` so that you can check it if necessary, allowing for additional insight.

 For example, a call to `\Trogdord::restore()` is successful if the underlying request returns a 200 (`\Trogdord\Status\SUCCESS`), indicating success, or a 206